 Yaw, pitch, and roll angles of the torso.

 Yaw, pitch, and roll angular velocities of the torso.

 Angular positions and velocities of the three joints (ankle, knee, hip) on both legs.

 The episode terminates if either of the following conditions occur.

-The robot torso center of mass is less than 0.1 m in the Z direction (fallen) or more than 1 m in the either Y direction (the robot moves too far to the side).
+The robot torso center of mass is less than 0.1 m in the Z direction (the robot falls) or more than 1 m in the either Y direction (the robot moves too far to the side).